 U.S. Student Loan Debt Crisis: An Education and Economic Issue

 There is no doubt that higher educational attainment brings forth a number of positive outcomes.
 This is why getting a college degree is important for individuals hoping to get better employment prospects and wages.
 Furthermore, having more educated citizens is also a good sign for a country’s stature and economy.
+Because of that, many students begin their steps toward college by considering dual enrollment vs AP.

 However, as more students and graduates struggle to fund their education and pay off student loan debt, what does it say about the system in general?
 Are we brewing educated but financially-burdened citizens?